Mauritius: Independence and constitutional monarchy (1968–1992)

 At the Lancaster Conference of 1965, it became clear that Britain wanted to relieve itself of the colony of Mauritius.
 In 1959, Harold Macmillan had made his famous "Wind of Change Speech" in which he acknowledged that the best option for Britain was to give complete independence to its colonies.
 Thus, since the late fifties, the way was paved for independence.

 Later in 1965, after the Lancaster Conference, the Chagos Archipelago was excised from the territory of Mauritius to form the British Indian Ocean Territory (BIOT).
 A general election took place on 7 August 1967, and the Independence Party obtained the majority of seats.
 In January 1968, six weeks before the declaration of independence the 1968 Mauritian riots occurred in Port Louis, leading to the deaths of 25 people.

-Elizabeth II was Queen of Mauritius from 1968 to 1992.
+Elizabeth II was the Queen of Mauritius from 1968 to 1992.

 Mauritius adopted a new constitution, and independence was proclaimed on 12 March 1968.
 Sir Seewoosagur Ramgoolam became the first prime minister of an independent Mauritius – with Queen Elizabeth II remaining head of state as Queen of Mauritius.

 In 1969, the opposition party, Mauritian Militant Movement (MMM), was founded, led by Paul Bérenger.
 Later, in 1971, the MMM – backed by unions – called a series of strikes in the port, which caused a state of emergency in the country.

 The coalition government of the Labour Party and the PMSD (Parti Mauricien Social Démocrate) reacted by curtailing civil liberties and curbing freedom of the press.
 Two unsuccessful apparent assassination attempts were made against Paul Bérenger in 1971, killing his supporter Fareed Muttur and dock worker and activist Azor Adélaïde.
 General elections were postponed and public meetings were prohibited.
 Members of the MMM, including Paul Bérenger, were imprisoned on 23 December 1971.
 The MMM leader was released a year later.

-In 1973, Mauritius became the first country in Africa to be free from diagnoses of malaria.
+In 1973, Mauritius became the first country in Africa to be declared malaria-free.
+Malaria had once forced a significant portion of the population to move from the coastal regions to the Central Plateau in the late 19th century.

-In May 1975, a student revolt that started at the University of Mauritius swept across the country.
+In May 1975, a protest of high school and university students swept across the country.
 The students were unsatisfied with an education system that did not meet their aspirations, and that gave limited prospects for future employment.
 On 20 May, thousands of students tried to enter Port-Louis over the Grand River North West bridge, and clashed with police.
 An act of Parliament was passed on 16 December 1975 to extend the right to vote to 18-year-olds.
-This was seen as an attempt to appease the frustration of the younger generation.